 Avipattikar Churna and Avipathi Choornam – both these are Ayurvedic medicines in herbal powder form.
 Both have got similar set of ingredients.
-But have lot of differences between them, in terms of indication, method of administration etc.
+But they have lots of differences between them, in terms of indication, method of administration etc.

 Avipathi is used more commonly in South India, since Sahasrayoga is based on Kerala Ayurveda practice.